DevExpress/devextreme-documentation/concepts/05 UI Components/List/25 Selection/01 User Interaction.md

-In the List UI component, selection is disabled by default.
-To enable it, choose one of selection modes using the [selectionMode](/api-reference/10%20UI%20Components/dxList/1%20Configuration/selectionMode.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectionMode') property.
+To enable selection in the List component, use the [selectionMode](/api-reference/10%20UI%20Components/dxList/1%20Configuration/selectionMode.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectionMode') property to specify one of selection modes.

 ---
 ##### jQuery